 The City of Moreno Valley Citizen Participation Plan contains the City's policies and procedures for public involvement in the Consolidated Plan process and the use of Federal grant funds.
-The Moreno Valley Citizen Participation Plan was developed as required under 24CFR Part 91 and Part 8.
+The Moreno Valley Citizen Participation Plan was developed as required under 24 CFR Part 91 and Part 8.
 HUD regulations require that cities consult with public and private community-based non-profit organizations to obtain input on the housing and non-housing needs of low and moderate income and homeless members of the community.
 During the Action Plan process, the City took an aggressive approach to ensure and encourage citizen participation.
-The City hosted two (2) public meetings plus three (3) public hearings for a grand total of five (5) public meetings as was hosted in previous years.
+The City hosted one (1) public meetings plus three (3) public hearings for a grand total of four (4) public meetings as was hosted in previous years.
 All citizen participation was accomplished through meetings, published public notices and on-line announcements.
 The City invited residents, non-profit organizations and surrounding jurisdictions to solicit input on community needs.

-The first public hearing took place on November 17, 2020 and residents were given the opportunity to provide comments regarding priority needs in the community.
-The proposed Action Plan was available for a 30-day public examination and comment period from April 1, 2021 through May 4, 2021.
-A second public hearing was held on April 20, 2021 where the general public was invited to attend telephonically due to the COVID-19 social distancing order by the California governor.
-At this meeting, the City Council reviewed the proposed the activity selections and the general public was encouraged to provide comments telephonically.
-A final telephonic public hearing took place on May 4, 2021 after the close of the public review period.
+The first public hearing took place on December 7, 2021 and residents were given the opportunity to provide comments regarding priority needs in the community.
+The proposed Action Plan was available for a 30-day public examination and comment period from March 31, 2022 through May 3, 2022.
+A second public hearing was held on April 19.
+At this meeting, the City Council reviewed the proposed activity selections and the general public was encouraged to provide comments.
+A final public hearing took place on May 3, 2022 after the close of the public review period.
 The final public hearing allowed the public an opportunity to comment on the proposed Action Plan before implementation by the City Council.
 The information compiled from the meetings was used in determining the needs in the community and the development of strategies.
 Citizen comments are included as an attachment to this document.